 The purpose of the Cleveland Clinic Main Campus inpatient pharmacy internship program is to provide the knowledge and practical experiences necessary to prepare student pharmacists for residency training or a career in health-system pharmacy after graduation.

-Our program is a year-round internship consisting of a 12-week summer component from May - August (after P1/P2 coursework) and an average of one out of every four weekends throughout the academic year.
-The 12-week summer experience includes required rotations in central pharmacy operations, sterile and non-sterile compounding, drug information, and clinical rotations in internal medicine, cardiology, and critical care with electives in other clinical areas based on preceptor availability and each intern’s individual preferences.
+Our program is a year-round paid internship consisting of a 12-week summer component from May - August (after P1/P2 coursework) and an average of one out of every four weekends throughout the academic year.
+The 12-week summer experience includes required rotations in central pharmacy operations, sterile and non-sterile compounding, drug information, and clinical rotations including internal medicine, cardiology, and critical care with electives in other clinical areas based on preceptor availability.
 Additionally, each intern will be assigned projects and/or presentations at the discretion of his or her primary preceptor.
 The internship start and end dates will be customized based on departmental needs and each intern’s final exam schedule.
 Ideally, all interns will begin and end on the same dates to provide a consistent and efficient onboarding experience.

 Each candidate must have completed a minimum of the first professional year of pharmacy school.
 It is preferred for candidates to apply during their first professional year as they are then able to participate in the program for two consecutive summers.
-Offers will be made contingent on the applicant obtaining an Ohio internship license and the ability to work weekends throughout the academic year.
+Offers will be made contingent on the applicant obtaining an Ohio internship license per Ohio Board of Pharmacy Requirements (Ohio BOP Pharmacy Intern Application) and the ability to work weekends throughout the academic year.
 Entry into this internship program is competitive and students will be evaluated on various parameters including career goals, prior rotation experience (IPPEs), communication skills, and the ability to work in a dynamic team atmosphere.
 Candidates should be available for a 30 minute phone or Skype interview in late January or early February.

 Manager – Inpatient Pharmacy